Project 112: Declassification

-Because most of the participants that were involved with Project 112 and SHAD were unaware of any tests being done, no effort was made to ensure the informed consent of the military personnel.
-The US Department of Defense (DoD) conducted testing of agents in other countries that were considered too unethical to perform within the continental United States.
+Because most participants involved with Project 112 and SHAD were unaware of any tests, no effort was made to ensure the informed consent of the military personnel.
+The US Department of Defense (DoD) conducted testing of agents in other countries that was considered too unethical to perform in the United States.
 Until 1998, the Department of Defense stated officially that Project SHAD did not exist.
-Because the DoD refused to acknowledge the program, surviving test subjects have been unable to obtain disability payments for health issues related to the project.
+Because the DoD refused to acknowledge the program, surviving test subjects were unable to obtain disability payments for health issues related to the project.
 US Representative Mike Thompson said of the program and the DoD's effort to conceal it, "They told me – they said, but don't worry about it, we only used simulants.
 And my first thought was, well, you've lied to these guys for 40 years, you've lied to me for a couple of years.
 It would be a real leap of faith for me to believe that now you're telling me the truth."

-The Department of Veterans Affairs commenced a three-year study comparing known SHAD-affected veterans to veterans of similar ages who were not involved in any way with SHAD or Project 112.
+The Department of Veterans Affairs commenced a three-year study comparing known SHAD-affected veterans to veterans of similar ages not involved in any way with SHAD or Project 112.
 The study cost approximately US$3 million, and results are being compiled for future release.
-DoD has committed to providing the VA with the relevant information it needs to settle benefits claims as quickly and efficiently as possible and to evaluate and treat veterans who were involved in those tests.
+DoD has committed to providing the VA with information it needs to settle benefits claims as quickly and efficiently as possible and to evaluate and treat veterans involved in those tests.
 This required analyzing historical documents recording the planning and execution of Project 112/SHAD tests.

 The released historical information about Project 112 from DoD consists of summary fact sheets rather than original documents or maintained federal information.
-As of 2003, 28 fact sheets have been released, focusing on the Deseret Test Center in Dugway, Utah, which was built entirely for Project 112/SHAD and was closed after the project was finished in 1973.
+As of 2003, 28 fact sheets were released, focusing on the Deseret Test Center in Dugway, Utah, which was built entirely for Project 112/SHAD and was closed after the project was finished in 1973.